robertjskelton/robertjskelton.github.io/_posts/2020-12-08-ikea-closet-renovation.markdown

 ![Ikea](/images/closet/7.jpg)
 ![Ikea](/images/closet/8.jpg)

-Added more laminate flooring (the previous owners did not finish the laminate flooring in any closet, I guess they didn't have the right tool.
+Added more laminate flooring.
+The previous owners did not finish the laminate flooring in any closet, I guess they didn't have the right tool (a [laminate pull bar](https://amzn.to/2VWlOQo), required for putting in laminate at the ends of rooms and closets).

 ![Ikea](/images/closet/9.jpg)